pytorch/pytorch/docs/source/notes/distributed_autograd.rst

-It is important to note that your model's forward pass must be invoked within the distributed autograd context manager, as a valid context is needed in order to ensure that all ``send`` and ``recv`` functions are stored properly to run the backwards pass across all participating nodes.
+It is important to note that your model's forward pass must be invoked within the distributed autograd context manager, as a valid context is needed in order to ensure that all ``send`` and ``recv`` functions are stored properly to run the backward pass across all participating nodes.

 Distributed Backward Pass
 ^^^^^^^^^^^^^^^^^^^^^^^^^